Anjana-Sanjeev/matplotlib_challenge/README.md

 # matplotlib_challenge

-* In this challenge, a folder was created named Pymaceuticals, which contains the main script for the jupyter notebook.
+* In this challenge, a folder was created named matplotlib_challenge, which contains the main script for the jupyter notebook.
 * The folder also contains a Resource folder which has the csv files used in the analysis.
 * The folder also contains a Images folder which has the images of the charts plotted during the study.